Josh Lowe Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.47 team ERA ranks second across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.46).

-- Twins pitchers combine to allow 59 home runs (one per game), the fifth-fewest in the league.
+- Twins pitchers combine to allow the sixth-fewest home runs in baseball (61 total, one per game).

-- The right-hander last pitched on Thursday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.
+- In his last time out on Saturday against the Cleveland Guardians, the righty tossed six scoreless innings while surrendering four hits.

+- The 27-year-old has an ERA of 2.33, with 7.8 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.